Skip to main content

 - gd-8xh100ib-i128

-Kubernetes allows resources to be scheduled with requests and limits.
-When only limits are specified, the requests are set to the same amount as the limit.
+Kubernetes lets you schedule resources with requests and limits.
+When you specify only limits, Kubernetes sets the requests to the same amount as the limit.

 Manage Node Pool configuration

 CKS uses Node Pool configurations to boot Nodes into a desired state.
 Configurations contain information like the ncore (OS) image and GPU Driver version.
-Configurations are referenced by their unique identifier, which is called a nodeProfile.
-The sections below explain how CKS generates configurations, how to stage a pending configuration, and how to roll back to a previous one.
-To see a Node Pool’s active configuration, inspect the status.nodeProfile and the status.nodeConfigurationRevisions, which displays information for all the configurations that have been staged onto your Node Pool, including the active one.
+A unique identifier called a nodeProfile references each configuration.
+The following sections describe how CKS generates configurations, how to stage a pending configuration, and how to roll back to a previous one.
+To see a Node Pool’s active configuration, inspect the status.nodeProfile and the status.nodeConfigurationRevisions, which displays information for all the configurations staged onto your Node Pool, including the active one.

 example-nodepool.yaml